This Is Not A Mirage: We Have A Release Date For Dune

 It's really been a slow crawl leading up to release of Dune, the movie adaptation of Frank Herbet’s 1965 novel.
 Fans have impatiently waited for the movie's release since director Denis Villeneuve announced plans to bring the book back to the big screen back in 2016, and we finally have a real release date.

 The first time viewers saw the book-turned-movie was in 1984 when director David Lynch made it his own.
 While there were mixed reactions to the film then, fans have taken to Twitter to voice their excitement about the newest adaptation.
 To give an idea of how long fans have been waiting to get crumbs worth of details about the movie take into account that we knew Timotheé Chalamet was set to play the lead, Paul Atreides, since 2018.
-Two years later, Warner Brothers juggled a few potential release dates and announced HBO Max as a streaming option for the movie, and now, in late 2021, they've finally revealed cast posters and a final release date: October 22.
+Two years later, Warner Brothers juggled a few potential release dates and now, in late 2021, they've finally revealed cast posters and a final release date: October 22.

 Advertisement